-The need to protect wildlife in Africa is greater than ever before.The Duke of Cambridge
+The need to protect wildlife in Africa is greater than ever before.The Prince of Wales

 Thank you, Charlie.

 And thank you to the Duke and Duchess of Northumberland, and to their eminent son George, for generously giving the House and marquee for this event.
 Syon House is a wonderful setting for such a special occasion as this.

 I will be quite brief, you'll be pleased to hear, as I know some of you heard me speak on the occasion of Tusk's 25th birthday party earlier this year.
 Like all significant birthdays, this one runs and runs – but Tusk deserves it.
 Tusk has aged well, better even than me – and that's to say nothing of the fast-greying Founder and CEO Charlie Mayhew.

 I am proud to say that Tusk is one of the world's leading charities in its field – its expertise is second to none, its commitment to the cause undiminished, and its ability to get things actually done on the ground is unparalleled.
 That's a hard act to pull off, but Tusk does it.
 And thank goodness Tusk is so good at what it does.